1.3: The Communication Process

 8. Illustrate the communication process to explain the end goal of communication

-Stripping away the myriad array of technology and channels we use to communicate, at its core the whole point of communication is to move an idea from your head into someone else’s so that they understand that idea the same way you do.
+Stripping away the myriad technology and channels we use to communicate, at its core, the whole point of communication is to move an idea from your head into someone else’s so that they understand that idea the same way you do.
 If there is work to be done to ensure that the person receiving a message understands the sender’s intended meaning, the responsibility falls mainly on the sender.
-But the receiver is also responsible for confirming their understanding of that message, making communication a dynamic, cyclical process.
+However, the receiver is also responsible for confirming their understanding of that message, making communication a dynamic, cyclical process.

-Breaking down the communication cycle into its component parts is helpful to understand your responsibilities as both a sender and receiver of communication, as well as to troubleshoot communication problems.
+Breaking down the communication cycle into its component parts is helpful in understanding your responsibilities as both a sender and receiver of communication, as well as troubleshooting communication problems.
 First, let’s appreciate how amazing it is that you can form an idea as an incredibly complicated pattern of electrical impulses in your brain and plant that same pattern of impulses in someone else’s brain very easily.
 It may sound complicated, but you are wired to do this every second of the day.

 Two silhouetted heads talking with identical brain patterns and labelling showing how a message is encoded by one, sent to and decoded and interpreted by the other, who then encodes a feedback message that is decoded and interpreted by the first speaker.